Lambda123Design/Natural-Language-Processing-Skills/README.md

 **Output Layer uses a Softmax (As in ANN Architecture)**

 **Output Layer - (Number of Neurons will be Number of words in the dataset (E.g. iNeuron Company Related to - Means 4 Neurons); Output will be 7 Vectors**

+**13. Avg Word2Vec:** In Word2Vec, we found of Vectors for each and every word.
+Say for example of Google's Pretrained model which has 300 Dimensions, It has vector of 300 Dimensions for each and every word.
+(Which won't be much helpful)

+So, In Avg, Word2Vec, we take all dimensions of Vectors and take it's avergae.

+**Finally, we get only one final vector at the sentence level of 300 Dimensions, which we can use and train the model**

+**Implementation using Gensim:**

+**Using Google's Pretrained Model:**

+**Similarity Score is calculated using Cosine Similarity**

+Model Name - 'word2vec-google-news-300'

+wv = api.load('word2vec-google-news-300')

+vec_king.shape --> 300 Dimensions

+wv.most_similar('cricket') --> We get Cricketing, Cricketers

+wv.most_similar('happy') --> We get Glad, Pleased

+wv.similarity("hockey","sports") --> We get Similarity Score

+vec=wv['king']-wv['man']+wv['woman']; After this once we check similar words for 'vec', we get Queen in it (Next to King, as King is present in the sentence itself)